ShirleyP8908/ShirleyP8908/README.md

 ### Hi there 👋 ![ezgif com-crop (2)](https://github.com/ShirleyP8908/ShirleyP8908/assets/98612806/e4f314c7-7e12-4575-a98b-8f8a889a3dbc)
-My name is Shirley.
-I love different things such as gaming, reading manga, as well as writing.
+I'm Shirley, a eclectic enthusiast of different things such as gaming, reading manga, as well as writing.
+I started out learning Java but grew to love the data world and the languages surrounding it.
+Python has been my main language of choice for diving deep into the realms of data science, and analytics.
+Exploring the data space, I'm passionate about transforming raw information into deep insights.
+My python repositories reflect a blend of analytical projects using different data sets.